llvm/llvm-project/lldb/docs/resources/lldbplatformpackets.md

 ### Brief

-Gather information about a process running on the target
+Gather information about a process running on the target.

 ### Example